-We are now able to create desktop apps with Flutter and check the points of my interest.
-This article is about how to build.
+We can now create desktop apps with Flutter.
+This article covers the key points of my interest and demonstrates how to build them.

 Register to the App Store Connect

-You need to register your app to the App Store Connect to release in the AppStore.
-The operation for the AppStore Connect is same as without the Flutter.
+You need to register your app to the App Store Connect to release it in the AppStore.
+The process for AppStore Connect remains the same, even when using Flutter.

 Configuration of the Xcode Project

 Set up your Xcode project.
 You will find a folder called

 macos in the project’s code set folder.
 Open

 Runner.xcworkspace in this folder.
 A project file is also in the same folder but open the workspace file.

 Runner.xcodeproj is registered and contains two targets.
 First, open the target Runner settings.